arctic-fire-development/dapper-gcs/README.md

-## Working with APM hardware & SITL
+## Working with ArduPilot hardware & SITL

-(OSX) You'll need to install the [FTDI Arduino MegaPilot driver](http://www.ftdichip.com/Drivers/VCP.htm) before the system will recognize the system.
+(OSX) You'll need to install the [FTDI Arduino MegaPilot driver](http://www.ftdichip.com/Drivers/VCP.htm) before the OS X will recognize the ArduPilot.

 if connecting via the usb, be sure to set the baudrate in config.json: